cyface-de/android-backend/README.md

 declared by the persistence project.
 This needs to be done by each using application separately.

-How to integrate the SDK
+How to Integrate the SDK
 --------------------------
 * Define which Activity should be launched to request the user to log in